 As outlined in the present report, measures directed at ensuring the rights of migrants should be part of an integrated approach to migration that also encompasses a set of coordinated policies in the areas of detection and prevention of irregular labour migration situations and cooperation to ensure a safe, orderly and regular migration, including return and reintegration in the labour market.
 This is particularly relevant to situations of crisis.
-For example, as experience with the COVID-19 pandemic demonstrates, the risks of exploitation, ending up in an irregular situation and trafficking are heightened in situations of crisis.
+For example, as experience with the COVID-19 pandemic demonstrates, the risks of exploitation, ending up in an irregular situation, forced labour, and trafficking are heightened in situations of crisis (ILO 2020f).

-Migrant workers are more vulnerable to the effects of the crisis, but at the same time, in many countries, they are denied protections under labour law that are enjoyed by local workers, and are excluded from policy measures designed to help workers cope with the pandemic, such as wage subsidies, unemployment benefits, or social security and social protection measures.
-This is especially the case for irregular-status migrants, even if it is a well-established principle that irregular migrant workers and their families too must be accorded equality of treatment.
-(ILO 2020l, 26)In a number of countries, policies aimed at extending visa and stay permits of migrant workers, have helped mitigate/reduce the impact of the pandemic on migrant workers in an irregular situation, especially in terms of access to healthcare or income earnings activities, for example.
-They have also prevented migrant workers who faced job losses to fall into irregularity (see also Part 4-section on protection against loss of employment).
+Migrant workers are more vulnerable to the effects of the crisis.
+Despite some country practices that exclude migrant workers in irregular situations from equality of treatment, access to social protection measures and other measures aimed at coping with the pandemic (ILO 2020d, e, f), policies in a number of countries, aimed at extending visa and stay permits of migrant workers, have helped mitigate the impact of the pandemic on migrant workers in an irregular situation, especially in terms of access to healthcare or income earnings activities, for example.
+They have also prevented migrant workers who faced job losses to fall into irregularity (see also Part 4- section on protection against loss of employment).

-- Brazil has responded with a monthly emergency basic income, to be paid for up to three months to the unemployed, self-employed and those working in the informal economy, including migrant workers with irregular status (ILO 2020e). - ► The Portuguese government announced that all migrants and asylum seekers with pending residence applications will be treated as permanent residents until 30 June 2020.
-This measure will grant migrants full access to public social security systems, including health care, social support, employment, and housing (ibid.). - Ecuador has extended the deadline for Venezuelan migrants on its territory to apply for a humanitarian visa until the end of the state of emergency. - ▶ Immigration and international protection permissions issued by the Government of Ireland due to expire before 20 May 2020 are automatically renewed for a period of two months on the same conditions as the existing permission. - ▶ Chile has set up an online system through which visas and stay permits are automatically extended for six months, upon request. - Uganda has waived the usual fines applied to visa overstayers for permits expiring during the lockdown period. - ▶ Australia took measures to regularize the visa status of migrant workers in critical sectors, such as the care sector, agriculture and food processing, thus allowing them to continue working during the lockdown (OECD2021). - Government of Estonia decided to extend work permits of foreign workers in agriculture until two months after the end of the emergency situation.33
+- Brazil has responded with a monthly emergency basic income, to be paid for up to three months to the unemployed, self-employed and those working in the informal economy, including migrant workers with irregular status (ILO 2020d). - ► The Portuguese government announced that all migrants and asylum seekers with pending residence applications will be treated as permanent residents until 30 June 2020.
+This measure will grant migrants full access to public social security systems, including health care, social support, employment, and housing (ibid.). - Ecuador has extended the deadline for Venezuelan migrants on its territory to apply for a humanitarian visa until the end of the state of emergency. - ▶ Immigration and international protection permissions issued by the Government of Ireland due to expire before 20 May 2020 are automatically renewed for a period of two months on the same conditions as the existing permission. - ▶ Chile has set up an online system through which visas and stay permits are automatically extended for six months, upon request. - ▶ Uganda has waived the usual fines applied to visa overstayers for permits expiring during the lockdown period. - ▶ Australia took measures to regularize the visa status of migrant workers in critical sectors, such as the care sector, agriculture and food processing, thus allowing them to continue working during the lockdown (OECD 2021). - Government of Estonia decided to extend work permits of foreign workers in agriculture until two months after the end of the emergency situation.33